aqeelshamz/rev-droid/README.md

 # 🚀 Rev-Droid

 **Rev-Droid** is an interactive toolkit for reverse engineering Android apps.
-It automates tasks such as launching the Android emulator, exporting APKs, decompiling using apktool or JADX, and reverse engineering Flutter apps via Blutter.
+It automates tasks such as launching the Android emulator, exporting APKs, decompiling using apktool or JADX, and reverse engineering Flutter apps using Blutter.

 This repository includes two scripts:
 - 📜 `revdroid.sh` – For Unix-based systems (macOS/Linux)